TSKHayagreevaC/calculator/README.md

 # calculator
-This project to develop the proficinecy and to build familiraty with the node js techmology and to excell the technology.
+This project to develop the proficinecy and to improve familiraty with the node js technology and to excell the technology.